BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **Jujitsu time management**

+There is one of those rolling news stories that grabs the attention running right now.
+It’s already cost me at least 30 minutes this morning and it’s not even 9 o’clock yet.
+I am very prone to this kind of thing.
+The importance of the story is not particularly great.
+But he’s one of those things where new details keep emerging and the temptation to hit the refresh button on the news page to catch up with the latest is a very strong one.

+I am going to try the jujitsu technique of using my enemies strengths to my own advantage on this one.
+So rather than try and ignore it, I’m going to relish it. so today I am going on a media fast until 7 pm when my favourite news broadcast is scheduled.
+It’s a bit like not eating before a nice meal.
+So I’m gonna have to avoid blue sky, YouTube and the normal news websites.
+In this way, I get both an uninterrupted day to focus on my real goals and something to look forward to.

+Let’s see how this plan pans out.

 #### **Coping with a crisis**

 I had a whole load of involuntary distractions yesterday.
 An illness in a family member required me to do a pile of driving that was totally unplanned and distracted my attention from what I wanted to be working on.